Working with the Oracle connector

 # Writing WHERE conditions

-Now that we've gone through operators and data types, we are ready to write our WHERE conditions.
-String values must be enclosed in single quotes ('') and columns used must exist in the table/view.
+String values must be enclosed in single quotes ('') and columns used must exist in the table or view.

-A simple WHERE condition to filter rows based on values in a single column looks like this.
+The following example shows a simple WHERE condition to filter rows based on values in a single column.

 currency = 'USD'

-If used in a Select rows action, this WHERE condition will return all rows that have the value 'USD' in the currency column.
-Just remember to wrap datapills with single quotes in your inputs.
+This WHERE condition returns all rows that have the value 'USD' in the currency column if used in a Select rows action.
+Wrap datapills with single quotes in your inputs.

-Column names that do not conform to standard rules (includes spaces, lower-case letters or special characters) must be enclosed in double quotes ("").
+Column names that don't conform to standard rules, such as spaces, lower-case letters, or special characters, and must be enclosed in double quotes ("").
 For example, PUBLISHER NAME must be enclosed in backquotes to be used as a valid identifier.

 "PUBLISHER NAME" = 'USD'

-Click the tabs below for more details into the functionality you can explore with your WHERE conditions.
+Click the tabs below for more details on how to use WHERE conditions.

 ("currency code" = 'USD' AND totalAmt >1000) OR totalAmt>2000

-When used together, this WHERE condition will return all rows that either have the value 'USD' in the currency code column AND more than 1000 in the totalAmt column OR more than 2000 in the totalAmt column
+When used together, this WHERE condition returns all rows that either have the value 'USD' in the currency code column AND more than 1000 in the totalAmt column OR more than 2000 in the totalAmt column.

 Using sub-queries in your WHERE conditions